27tang/convex-hull/README.md

                         -g
                               outputs the original set of points and the convex set in a format that can be used as input for the grapher utility.

+                        -m [NUMBER OF RUNS]
+                              run the program NUMBER OF RUN times, and output the average processing time per run.

 ######quick-hull: